littletof/kopo-cli/README.md

 - browse the registries
 - search through registries for a keyword/specific module
-- get a specific modules info, eg: description, stars, repo, versions, readme
+- get a specific module's info, eg: description, stars, repo, versions, readme
 - print a module's readme as a formatted markdown text with [charmd](https://deno.land/x/charmd)
 - show what [flags](#-flags) a module requires
 - An addon system, to access private or not yet added registries.